SweeprFi/sweepr-analytics-dashboard/README.md

 * Query parameters:
 1. network: (mainnet - arbitrum - optimism)

+- GET /assets
+> Fetches all asset data from all networks.

+- GET /assets/:network
+> Fetches all asset data from the provided network.

 - GET /asset
 > Fetches all read-only data from the Asset.
 * Query parameters: